solowt/dc_buses/README.md

 *  The user is represented in the middle of the initial map, buses are represented by black bus icons.
 *  There is some data to the right regarding the total number of buses and the user's location.
 *  Clicking on a bus will populate some information about that bus and estimate that bus's present route on the map.
+*  You can use the dropdown menu to filter a specific route.
+Selecting "Show All" will revert to showing every bus.
 *  Routing is an estimate only, based on the bus's current location and its destination.

 ##Challenges